-Overall, expenses increased over the previous fiscal year by \$1,440,511.
-Increases in instruction, public service, academic support, student services and institutional support operating expenses were in the area of personal services due to raises and higher health insurance costs.
-In addition, the opening of the FEC contributed to the increase in expenses for the student services area.
+Overall, expenses increased over the previous fiscal year by \$1,925,338.
+Increases in instruction, academic support and institutional support operating expenses were in the area of personal services due to higher payroll accruals at year-end and increased health insurance costs.
+Student services experienced a similar increase in payroll accruals, however, it was off-set by lower expenses in several grants received by the student services area.
 The decrease in operation and maintenance of plant was attributed to a reduction in master plan project related expenditures.
 The decrease in auxiliary enterprises expenses was primarily a result of the discontinuance of the Elderhostel program in December 2007.
+Scholarship expenses increased as a result of higher institutional scholarships and Pell grant awards.

-Expenses by Function Fiscal Year 2008
+Expenses by Function Fiscal Year 2009